About me

 The first computers

 The fist computer I had access to was the famous Sinclair ZX81.
-We were in early 1980’s (for the youger of us: imagine living in Stranger Things), the Cold War was in full swing and we were facinated by the Wargames film!
+We were in early 1980’s (for the youger of us: imagine living in Stranger Things), the Cold War was in full swing and we were facinated by the Wargames film, it seemed like pure fantasy – as distant as flying cars or teleportation.
+Fast forward to today, and I find myself having actual conversations with AI systems that would make WOPR (the AI computer in Wargames) look like a pocket calculator.
+The line between yesterday’s science fiction and today’s reality has not just blurred – it’s been completely redrawn.

 The first Linux distribution